 Choose SiteGround for Low-Cost WordPress Hosting

 While I’m really impressed by WP Engine’s great set of features and freebies, its pricing may be an obstacle.
 If you have a decent budget for your WordPress hosting, though, I would recommend you give it a try.
 You can opt to pay monthly, which always feels like it costs less than paying up front for an annual plan, and there’s a 60-day money-back guarantee, too.
-Find out more about what’s great about WP Engine in our in-depth review.

 |Performance||Excellent performance, thanks to the built-in CDN and aggressive caching||Page-loading speeds are excellent, and uptime is around 99.98%|